 If the cause and manner of death as readily ascertained during an autopsy, no need would exist for further forensic investigation or examination.
 No lab tests would be needed, for example.
 Thus, in the end, the coroner’s report would only consist of the report generated as the result of an autopsy itself.

-Hopefully the day never comes when you must review a coroner’s report.
-If a situation does occur necessitating reading such a document, you’re best served understanding the contents of a coroner’s report.
+Hopefully, the day never comes when you must review a coroner’s report.
+If a situation does occur necessitating reading such a document, you’re best served to understand the contents of a coroner’s report.